centreon/centreon-documentation/versioned_docs/version-23.10/monitoring/discovery/administration.md

 service on the Central server.
 The default configuration is `/etc/centreon-gorgone/config.d/41-autodiscovery.yaml`.

-A maximum duration for hosts discovery jobs is set globally.
-If it is necessary to change it (large subnet SNMP discovery for example), edit the configuration and add the *global_timeout* directive.
+A maximum duration for host discovery jobs is set globally.
+If it is necessary to change it (large subnet SNMP discovery, for example), edit the configuration and add the *global_timeout* directive.

 If mail notifications are enabled in service discovery rules, mail parameters can be defined to choose the sender, subject or mail command.

-Example of configuration:
+Example configuration:

 ```yaml
 gorgone: